CraftRigs

 Ollama 0.19 changes part of that.
 Not all of it.
 But a meaningful part.

-**TL;DR: Ollama 0.19 ships a native MLX backend that delivers +93% decode speed and +57% prefill on eligible Apple Silicon hardware.
-The catch is real: this preview supports exactly one model (Qwen3.5-35B-A3B), and your Mac needs more than 32GB of unified memory.
+TL;DR: Ollama 0.19 ships a native MLX backend that delivers +93% decode speed and +57% prefill on eligible Apple Silicon hardware.
+The catch is real: the preview launched with exactly one model (Qwen3.5-35B-A3B), and your Mac needs more than 32GB of unified memory.
 If you're on a base M4 Mac Mini with 16GB, this update doesn't apply to your daily 14B workflow — yet.
 If you have the hardware, update today.
-At 35B, the RTX 4060 Ti 16GB can't even load the model you'd be running at 100+ tok/s.**
+At 35B, the RTX 4060 Ti 16GB can't even load the model you'd be running at 100+ tok/s.

-## What Ollama 0.19 MLX Actually Changed — The Numbers That Matter (April 2026)
+What Ollama 0.19 MLX Actually Changed — The Numbers That Matter (April 2026)

 Before 0.19, Ollama's Apple Silicon inference ran through llama.cpp compiled for Metal — Apple's GPU compute API, but with a translation overhead.
 It worked.
 It wasn't native.
 Every compute call passed through llama.cpp's abstraction layer on the way to Apple's GPU, and some cycles got wasted in the translation.